tfarras/nodejs-deploy/README.md

 DigitalOcean Droplets are Linux-based virtual machines (VMs) that run on top of virtualized hardware.
 Each Droplet you create is a new server you can use, either standalone or as part of a larger, cloud-based infrastructure.

-In this tutorial we'll use Github Packages as container registry for our docker image.
+In this tutorial, we'll use Github Packages as a container registry for our docker image.

 > Note: GitHub Container Registry is currently in public beta and subject to change.
 During the beta, storage and bandwidth are free.
 To use GitHub Container Registry, you must enable the feature preview.
 For more information, see "About GitHub Container Registry" and "Enabling improved container support."